 Make a Checklist

-Expenses include the aquarium and stand, hood and light, heater, filter, gravel, decorations, water treatment, net, and cleaning supplies.
+Expenses include the tank and stand, hood and light, heater, thermometer, filter, gravel, decorations, water treatment, water test kit, net, and cleaning supplies.
 All that in addition to the fish, as well as their food.
 Make a thorough checklist and go online or to a pet store, then write down the costs for all the items you are interested in.
 Sit down and determine what your bottom line cost is before you make your decision.
-You may be surprised to see what the actual total cost is.
+You may be surprised to see the actual total cost.

-Avoid tanks under 10 gallons if you are a first time aquarium owner.
-Small aquariums are actually far more difficult to manage than larger ones, as toxins can build up very quickly in the small volume of water.
-Temperature changes and water chemistry changes can also occur very quickly when there are only a few gallons of water.
+Avoid tanks under 10 gallons if you are a first-time aquarium owner.
+Small aquariums are far more difficult to manage than larger ones, as toxins can build up very quickly in the small volume of water.
+Temperature changes and water chemistry changes can also occur very quickly when there are fewer gallons of water.

 A must to avoid are those cute mini-aquariums that range from two to five gallons.
-Although some of the package deals in tiny aquariums may seem reasonably priced, they are not good for the first time aquarium owner.
-In fact, if at all possible go with a 20 gallon or larger tank.
+Although some of the package deals in tiny aquariums may seem reasonably priced, they are not good for the first-time aquarium owner.
+If at all possible, go with a 20 gallon or larger tank.
 You'll have a much better chance of making it work, as a larger tank is more forgiving of errors you might make.

-Be aware that an aquarium larger than 15 gallons will weigh over two hundred pounds when filled, and should be placed on a stand rather than a shelf or desk.
-You'll also need a place to put the aquarium that is not in direct sunlight, or be subjected to drafts or temperature extremes that could harm the fish.
+Be aware that an aquarium larger than 15 gallons will weigh more than 200 hundred pounds when filled, and should be placed on a stand rather than a shelf or desk.
+You'll also need a place to put the aquarium that is not in direct sunlight or be subjected to drafts or temperature extremes that could harm the fish.

 The location must also be capable of getting wet from time to time.
-Performing maintenance, adding or removing fish and other items from the tank will splash water around the tank. so keep that in mind of you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.
+Performing maintenance, adding or removing fish and other items from the tank will splash water around the aquarium.
+Keep that in mind if you are thinking about keeping a tank on your desktop or over a shelf of books or other items that might get wet.

 Number of Fish